 We also modify the damper rods and fit our V4s valve (our version of a Race Tech Emulator, PD Valve, Travel Control Valve, whatever you want to call it), it gives a speed sensitive dampening character to the damper rod fork.
 Like many of our parts it's made here in Australia.
 We have a lot of very happy customers running around OZ on this set-up, it's robust and well priced.

-We have used complete shaft assemblies with pistons, Gold Valves and the like but it adds to the cost.
-After a lot of testing, both in the shop on the shock dyno and with selected mad bastard customers, we have a shock setting that makes whoops out of Finke manageable, does not beat you up on an 800km day and makes the DR a whole lot more fun to ride.
-This revalve uses the original piston, and we think it beats the stuffing out of the American Race Tech piston.
+We have used complete shaft assemblies with pistons, Gold Valves and the like but it adds to the cost and did nothing for the performance we couldnt do with stock parts.
+After a lot of testing, both in the shop on the shock dyno and with selected customers, we have a shock setting that makes whoops out of Finke manageable, does not beat you up on an 800km day and makes the DR a whole lot more fun to ride.
+This revalve uses the original piston, and we think it beats the stuffing out of the American Race Tech piston and shaft conversion.
 We don't make the rebound adjustable as we don't think it's required and just adds to the cost.
 As the great Laurie Alderton said, "You don't need 40 clicks of adjustment; you only need one, the one that works!"
 Ours works.
 No gadgets.

-We couple our shock mod up with a spring specially made for the DR650, so no spacer is required (unlike our competitors) and you get plenty of preload adjustment.
+We couple our shock mod up with a spring specially made for the DR650, so no spacer is required and you get plenty of preload adjustment.